balvig/fiesta/README.md

 ## Integrating with Capistrano

-fiesta provides integration with Capistrano by default.
+Fiesta provides integration with Capistran.

 1. Add fiesta to your application's Gemfile: